Vyral/amy-kite-recruiting/_posts/2021-09-20-the-story-of-sherry-landas-real-estate-career.md

 Though she’s been in the real estate industry since 2003, Sherry Landa has been a listing agent with the Kite Team for five and a half years.
 Today she joined me to tell us about where she came from, how she wound up on the Kite Team, and what she's gained since she joined us.

-**Feel free to follow along in the video above or else use the timestamps below to navigate the discussion at your leisure:**
+**Feel free to follow along in the video above or use the timestamps below to navigate the discussion at your leisure:**

 0:00 — Introduction